12/29/2021

 I couldn't skip a third day, so we suffered through the rest of the week with our usual gym visits.
 It wasn't a pay week for Jillian, so her tips were all the extra money we had.
 I'd been working hard to make up for the two days of school and couldn't go out collecting.

 Finally, on Saturday, I worked all morning while she looked after Katie.
 She had to work, so I wasn't able to do as much in the afternoon, but I still worked on it.
-She'd tired Katie out at the park, so I had the blessing of three hours of solid work time while Katie napped.
+She'd tired Katie out at the park, so I had the blessing of three hours of solid work time while Katie napped in the crib where I didn't have to watch her.

 Jillian was super happy to come home and find the completed outhouse...with the toilet inside and even a toilet paper holder installed on the wall and a pack of the pricey toilet tissue that isn't scratchy with a silly gift bow on it from the dollar store.
 She laughed and cried at the same time.
 When she came out, she said we should probably move the washstand over to the outhouse area, so we don't have to walk all the way across the campsite to wash up after using the bathroom.